nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Sources read data from external systems or devices and write them into buffers provided by the NES `BufferManager`.
 Precisely, local buffer providers maintain a fixed-size buffer pool per source.
 If the available memory of the system is exhausted by the number of sources, potentially all available memory will be taken by the sources.
-As an example, if we have 100 buffers in the system and 10 sources.
+As an example, say we have 100 buffers in the system and 10 sources.
 If each source receives a local buffer pool of 10 buffers, this can cause a deadlock, since query processing cannot proceed without buffers (**P2**).

-Furthermore, this static assignment of buffers so sources is highly inflexible with respect to the actual requirements of the sources at runtime (**P3**).
+Furthermore, this static assignment of buffers to sources is highly inflexible with respect to the actual requirements of the sources at runtime (**P3**).
 For example, a source might be idle for a long time, while another source is producing data at a high rate.

 # Goals
+## G1: Scalability, adresses P1
 A single node worker should be able to handle thousands of concurrent sources as efficiently as possible.
 Slow disk or network I/O can be the main bottleneck during query execution (this may be out of the system's control).
 However, adding more sources should impact existing sources or CPU-bound operations as little as possible.
 Therefore, we want to avoid stalls due to CPU oversubscription or threads busy-waiting on data to become ready.
-Even though devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, blocking the CPU as short as possible.
+Even though devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, blocking the CPU as little as possible.

-(**G1, scalability**, addresses P1).
+## G2: Deadlock Prevention, addresses P2

-The `BufferManager` should have separate pools for sources and processing, removing potential deadlocks due to sources taking all buffers (**G2, deadlock prevention**, addresses P2).
+The `BufferManager` should have separate pools for sources and processing, removing potential deadlocks due to sources taking all buffers.

+## G3: Fairness and demand-based buffer distribution, addresses P3
 Moreover, there should be a centralized `BufferManager` for just the sources.
-It can be aware of the sources and their requirements holds the information it needs to facilitate fairness and maximum efficiency.
+It can be aware of the sources and their requirements by storing the state it needs to facilitate fairness and maximum efficiency.
-In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) facilitating fairness such that each source receives a single buffer at a time to make progress for queries that depend on that source (**G3, fairness and demand-based buffer distribution**, addresses P3).
+In particular, it needs to take care of flow control and speed differences between different sources to ensure that:
+1) buffering is possible under high load of a particular source while
+2) facilitating fairness such that each source receives a single buffer at a time to make progress.

 In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
 Our goal is to get rid of blocking operations within source threads wherever possible.